Location Scout Services

 Heritage Site Access

-Established relationships with heritage authorities for filming at Borobudur Temple, Prambanan Temple, the Cultural Landscape of Bali, and Komodo National Park.
+Set up relationships with heritage authorities for filming at Borobudur Temple, Prambanan Temple, the Cultural Landscape of Bali, and Komodo National Park.

 Permit Navigation

-Expert coordination with the Indonesian Film Agency, DGCA for drone operations, the Film Censorship Board, and local authorities across Java, Bali, and the outer islands.
+Pro planning with the Indonesian Film Agency, DGCA for drone operations, the Film Censorship Board, and local authorities across Java, Bali, and the outer islands.

 Comprehensive Location Library